Sandown: History

 Sandown's destiny in the 20th century was to become a favourite bucket-and-spade destination for all classes.
 The Canoe Lake was opened in 1929 by the author Henry De Vere Stacpoole followed in 1932 by Brown's Golf Course (see below).
 The Art Deco Grand Hotel, opened next door to Brown's in April 1938, is now closed with planning permission for demolition granted in 2014.

 Today, Sandown's esplanade has a mixture of former Victorian and Edwardian hotels with modern counterparts overlooking the beach and the Bay.
 A new Premier Inn opened in 2021.

-Sandown Pier has an amusement centre with arcade games, children's play areas and places to eat and drink.
-The pier's former landing stage is used for sea fishing.
+The original Sandown Pier was opened in 1878 and extended to its present length in 1895.
+The Pier Pavilion Theatre closed in the 1990s and the pier's former landing stage is used for sea fishing today.